pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

     Modify `tikv.storageClassName` in the `tidb-cluster.yaml` file to `local-storage`.

-    A running TiDB cluster cannot dynamically change its storage class.
+    You cannot dynamically change the storage class of a running TiDB cluster.
 You can create a new cluster for testing.